 - Parents can access ECFC staff members to talk about their children and family, to seek advice, and to ask for assistance in connecting with community resources.
 All families have a Family Support Specialist who is available.
-Parents may also talk to our School Psychologist, School Social Worker, Education Coordinator, Family Services Coordinator, or Director. - A wide variety of parenting books, videos, pamphlets and brochures are available in room #1 of the Early Childhood and Family Center.
+Parents may also talk to our School Psychologist, School Social Worker, Education Coordinator, Family Services Coordinator, Community Resource Coordinator, or Director. - A wide variety of parenting books, videos, pamphlets and brochures are available in room #1 at ECFC.
 Parents may check out books and access community agency information.